SPARQL-Anything/sparql.anything/README.md

 ]
 ```

-With sparql.anything you can select the TV series starring "Courteney Cox" with the SPARQL query
+With SPARQL Anything you can select the TV series starring "Courteney Cox" with the SPARQL query

 ```
 PREFIX xyz: <http://sparql.xyz/facade-x/data/>